Code of Conduct

 2.1 Kincardine Scottish Festival & Highland Games – otherwise known as the “Festival” herein.

-2.2 Festival Representative (aka Representative) – Is defined herein as any volunteer (including Board Members), employee(s), consultant, contractor and or subcontractor associated with or working for the Kincardine Scottish Festival & Highland Games.
+2.2 Festival Representative – Is defined herein as any volunteer (including Board Members), employee(s), consultant, contractor and or subcontractor associated with or working for the Kincardine Scottish Festival & Highland Games.

-2.4 Games Representative – Are defined as any Representative organising, competing, officiating, judging and or representing any organisation competing, officiating, or judging at the Kincardine Scottish Festival & Highland Games.
+2.4 Games Representative – These are defined as any representative organising, competing, officiating, participating and or representing any organisation competing, officiating, and or performing at the Kincardine Scottish Festival & Highland Games.

 3) Purpose